 At its 2017 summer national conference, the American Library Association launched a new online book club, called ALA Book Club Central.
 Award-winning actor, producer, designer, library supporter and avid reader Sarah Jessica Parker is the honorary chair for Book Club Central.
 In this role, Ms. Parker will select books throughout the year to share her joy of reading and discussing good books with readers everywhere.
-You can see the on-line resources for many of the following books if you go to the ALA Book Club Central web site.
+This book club continued until the Summer of 2019, at which point both it and the webpage set up to support it were discontinued.

 *Finalist for the National Book Award*